A candle loses nothing

 The young woman looked down at the starfish in her hands,

-threw it into the sea, and said: "It makes a difference to this one."
+threw it into the sea, and said: "It makes a difference to that one."

 Contemporary spiritual story